buildAdvanced5-6 hours

 Step 5-6

-Ship to a real user + write what you learned
+Give it to a real person, and write what you learned

 Give it to one real person and watch them use it.
-They'll break it in a way your eval set never imagined, and that gap between your tests and reality is the most useful thing you'll learn all project.
-Then publish the app plus a short reliability write-up: what it does, where it still fails, and what you'd fix next.
+They'll trip it up in a way your list never imagined, and that gap between your test questions and real life is the most useful thing you'll learn on this whole project.
+Then put the app online: instead of it only running on your own computer, like a file only you can open, you publish it so it lives on the internet at a link, the same way a website does, and anyone can open that link and use it.
+Add a short honest note about where it still gets things wrong.